HyperBeats/XProxy/readme.md

     [ ] Crawl html page with regex

 ### Known issue:
-- checker crash if there is invalid format into proxies file, this can happen if you are using scraper.
+- [FIXED] Checker crash if there is invalid format into proxies file, this can happen if you are using scraper.

 ---